 The higher back and side walls on this barbecue, designed and built by Brookwood Landscape and Stonework, reduce the risk of flying sparks.
 Thinner, elongated inside walls ease side access to the grates during cooking.

-A simple three-sided 24"W by 24"D by 30"H brick grill on a 4-inch concrete pad will run about $500 for DIY materials.
+A simple three-sided 24″W by 24″D by 30″H brick grill on a 4-inch concrete pad will run about $500 for DIY materials.
 Prices go up from there, depending on materials and style.

 If you’ve got basic bricklaying skills, a strong back, and some good buddies, go for it (blackknightdirect.co.uk offers kits that include plans and grates from $175, shipping included).
 You may want to hire a pro for complicated masonry.

 Determine which way the prevailing winds blow, and site the barbecue so that the smoke will blow away from the cook and the dining area.
 If in doubt, stake small flags in the lawn and observe.